hansonhl/antra/README.md

 ### Defining a computation graph

-To define a computation graph, first define the nodes in it using `compgraph.GraphNode` by specifying each node's `name`, and for non-leaf nodes, its function (called its `forward` function) and its children nodes, who provide input values to the function's arguments.
+To define a computation graph, first define the nodes in it using `antra.GraphNode` by specifying each node's `name`, and for non-leaf nodes, its function (called its `forward` function) and its children nodes, who provide input values to the function's arguments.

-After defining the nodes, pass in the root node to the `compgraph.ComputationGraph` constructor, to construct the computation graph.
+After defining the nodes, pass in the root node to the `antra.ComputationGraph` constructor, to construct the computation graph.

-`compgraph` is agnostic to the input and output types of each node's functions, unless working with batched computations and interventions, which currently requires `pytorch`.
+`antra` is agnostic to the input and output types of each node's functions, unless working with batched computations and interventions, which currently requires `pytorch`.

-In the following we use an example to explain how to construct a computation graph using `compgraph`.
+In the following we use an example to explain how to construct a computation graph using `antra`.

 For instance, suppose we have the following graph that takes in two vectors `x` and `y` as inputs: